 Design System team

-The team is responsible for making sure that contributions to the system are of a high quality and meet our needs to build U-M Library websites.
+The cross-functional team is responsible for making sure that contributions to the system are of a high quality and meet our needs to build U-M Library websites.

 - Jon Earley (Design System Lead), User Interface Design Engineer